New Ross, Co. Wexford

 New Ross, in Irish Ros Mhic Thriaúin which mean “Wood of the Son of Treon”, is a small but beautiful port town in County Wexford, that is worth a visit.

-New Ross has served as an international port for many centuries.
-It is located near the border with County Kilkenny, and is around 20 kilometres northeast of Waterford.
+It is located near the border with County Kilkenny and is around 20 kilometers northeast of Waterford.
 I admired its scenic location on the banks of the River Barrow, just below the latter’s junction with the River Nore, and stroll along the pretty quayside.

 The town grew around the bridge built by William Marshal, son-in-law of Richard de Clare, 2nd Earl of Pembroke (Strongbow), and a leader of the Norman invasion of Ireland.
 The town of New Ross (the town of the new bridge) was granted a Royal Charter in 1207.